hilton/hilton.github.com/blog/_posts/2020-02-19-maintenance-story-1997.md

 ## The catch

 This project development and software maintenance success cost a spectacular amount of money, by today’s standards.
-I estimate that the original development cost around €20 million, and that the development team cost about €1.5 million per year (both adjusted for inflation).
+Adjusted for inflation, I estimate that the original development cost around €20 million, and that the development team cost about €1.5 million per year.

 That mades this the best case scenario for, and the last time I actually saw, ‘extensive technical documentation’ and a generous software maintenance budget.